SwiftERM Hyper-personalisation for ecommerce email marketing

 Increasing technological capabilities

-The acknowledgment of data privacy and security expectations
+The acknowledgement of data privacy and security expectations

 Considerations of the environmental impact associated with the sourcing of technology and power.